nicolay1/dockerEducational/README.md

 # dockerEducational
 Use docker to create easy trashable container.
-For education purpose.
+For educational purpose only.